nywooz/weather-app/README.md

 Location is based on a user IP address API, Geolocation API and Weather is using `https://darksky.net/dev`.
 Since it is a free version API, repetitive browser refresh might cause to app to stop working due to the requested limit(currently set at max.
 53).

-There is currently a API bug with `https://darksky.net/dev` that the temperature and city are returning wrong objects.
+There is currently a API bug with `https://darksky.net/dev` that the temperature and city are returning wrong objects("Indian/Mahe").
 Note that this app has been built following the API documentation .

 ## DEMO
 published at https://nywooz.github.io/weather-app/